k4kpk/k4kpk.github.io/sota-guides/Huckleberry Knob (W4C_WM-011).md

     * Follow the closed, grassy road from corner of parking area.
     * Pass through first clearing.
 Continue to follow the road through clearing.
 If obscured by snow, just head to north edge of clearing.
     * Follow road to summit in second clearing.
+    * Activation zone: When the trail enters the clearing on Huckleberry Knob, you are 60' below the high point.
+If you needed to, you could operate from here.
 * **Trailhead altitude**: 5290
 * **Summit altitude**: 5580
 * **GPS tracks/waypoints**: